SurajSinghKushwaha/Axon-car-sales-analysis/README.md

 comprehensive documentation that outlined the entire process in detail.
 This comprehensive approach not only addressed Axon's immediate needs but also ensured that the implemented solution would serve as a valuable asset for the company's ongoing operations.
-# Report:
+# 2# Report:
-Data Analysis Project for Retail: Sales Performance Report Using Power Bi
+### Data Analysis Project for Retail: Sales Performance Report Using Power bi

 The report provides a comprehensive overview of sales performance for the years 2003, 2004, and 2005.
 It encompasses key metrics including total order value, total revenue, total profit amount, total customers, total products, average delivery days, top countries, most ordered product